pnp/powershell/documentation/Get-PnPAvailableSensitivityLabel.md

 ```

 ## DESCRIPTION
 This cmdlet allows retrieval of the available Microsoft Purview sensitivity labels in the currently connected tenant.
 You can retrieve all the labels, a specific label or all the labels available to a specific user.
+For retrieval of the available classic Site Classification, use [Get-PnPAvailableSiteClassification](Get-PnPAvailableSiteClassification.html) instead.

 ## EXAMPLES